-- 1. Support the commercial release of biotech corn events or combination of events subsequent to consultation with and determination of no further concerns by the Freedom to Operate Action Team.
+- Support the commercial release of biotech corn events or combination of events subsequent to consultation with and determination of no further concerns by the Production Technology Access Action Team.
 These events must also receive a timely, full approval by the relevant U.S. and Japanese regulatory agencies, and the product registrant must be aggressively pursuing approval in every country or bloc that requires approval prior to importation of corn, corn products, or food containing corn ingredients. - 2.
 Demand technology providers to fully engage all regulatory options and stewardship practices for biotech events.

-Position Number: I-A-2

-Title: Marketable Characteristics of Corn
+Title: Marketable Characteristics TBR Dec.
+2020/EXP 2021 Position Number: I-A-2 of Corn